 Chinese automaker Great Wall Motors had announced its entry into the Indian market earlier this year with a USD 1 billion investment (about INR 7100 crore).
-The plan was for Great Wall to acquire General Motors’ Talegaon factory and retool it for production next year.
-However, the recent India-China faceoff had resulted in the Maharashtra government, in consultation with the Centre, put on hold the necessary approvals.
+The plan was for Great Wall to acquire General Motors’ Talegaon factory and retool it for production in 2021.
+However, the recent India-China faceoff had resulted in the Maharashtra government, in consultation with the Centre, to put on hold the necessary approvals.

 Electric vehicles planned under Haval & GWM EV brands for India

-If the project were on track, Great Wall Motors were planning to launch the Haval range of SUVs in 2021 followed by the Ora range of electric vehicles (rebranded as Great Wall Motor EV) in late 2021 or early 2022.
+Great Wall Motors was planning to launch the Haval range of SUVs in 2021 followed by the Ora range of electric vehicles (rebranded as Great Wall Motor EV) in late 2021 or early 2022.
 This was confirmed to ElectricVehicleWeb at the 2020 Auto Expo by Kaushik Ganguly, Director – Product Planning & Strategy of Great Wall Motors India.

 As for the GWM EV brand, Ganguly had stated that it would encompass products for mobility needs and shared mobility applications implying that they would compete with Mahindra Electric and Tata Motors at the bottom of the pyramid.
 Ganguly said that rather than focus on price disruption the company would bring about a technology disruption.

 According to reports, Great Wall Motors is not the only affected party as General Motors is likely to face hefty unexpected bills over the delay of sale of its Talegaon plant.
-The American brand, which exited the country in 2017 is looking at severance costs for its 4,000 employees at the site, which continues to make a small volume of cars for export markets.
+The American brand, which exited the country in 2017 is looking at severance costs for its 4,000 employees at the site, which makes a small volume of cars for export markets.